By: Carlos Mesa

 - The facts and circumstances surrounding the accident

-- The theory of liability (who ran the red light, a wet spot on the floor, etc.)
+- The liability theory (who ran the red light, a wet spot on the floor, etc.)

 - An outline of the injuries